Shital-Lodhekar/MaternalHealth/README.md

 4. Waist-to-Hip Ratio (WHR): A higher WHR is associated with preterm births and complications like gestational diabetes and preeclampsia.
 5. C-section Deliveries: Higher body fat, particularly over 45%, correlates with an increased likelihood of C-sections, highlighting the importance of weight management during pregnancy.

+**Conclusion**
-Conclusion: The project emphasizes the need for monitoring and managing maternal weight, especially abdominal fat, to reduce risks during pregnancy.
+The project emphasizes the need for monitoring and managing maternal weight, especially abdominal fat, to reduce risks during pregnancy.
 It also suggests that lifestyle changes, such as diet adjustments and substance use counseling, can significantly improve maternal and fetal health outcomes.